- OFAC Authorized Licenses for “Tourist” Travel

 - Other Tours & Services - For travelers who prefer to decide their own activities, we offer basic group tours that include accommodations, guide, and transportation.
-The accommodations comply with legal travel, however the meals and activities are not included, so you need to pay for these locally, and you are responsible for choosing only restaurants and activities that comply with the travel regulations.
-The best restaurants in Cuba are privately owned anyway, so it is easy to stick to the regulations regarding meals.
-For the activities you’ll just need to find ones that you can describe in terms of cultural, and social interaction.
+The accommodations comply with legal travel, however the meals and activities are not included, so you need to pay for these locally.
+You are responsible for choosing only restaurants and activities that comply with the travel regulations.
 Our guides and staff on these basic group tours do not provide additional support during the tour to help you complete the paperwork for the license.
-If you prefer to stay just around Havana we also offer guide services and day tours.
-All of the tours and services we offer are appropriate for SCP - since they support privately owned business - however you are responsible for designing your itinerary to comply with the regulations and completing the paperwork for which we provide templates.
+If you prefer to stay just around Havana we also offer tour guide services and day tours.
+All of the tours and services we offer are appropriate for SCP - since they support privately owned business – but make sure the rest of your time complies with the regulations and that you complete the necessary paperwork.

 How to Travel with a General License

 SCP and P2P are the best categories for general tourists, but if you have a special purpose for being in Cuba one of the other 12 categories may be best for you.
 Many people think educational is an easy category to comply with but it is actually quite restrictive, so make sure you understand the requirements of the license you select.

 Remember, for a general license you DO NOT submit an application to a government agency.
 You will not have a permit or paper license, it’s self-certification and here is how to do it:

 Here are most of the categories of legal Cuba travel for the general license, ordered from most used to least used.
 For full description of the categories visit the OFAC website.